 For instance, if you own a home and have extra space, you may be able to rent it out for storage or tenancy.
 While renting space may be a viable option for some, if it poses a safety threat to you or your family (for instance, exposure to COVID-19), consider other options.

 Review zoning ordinances in your city to make sure any rental arrangement you’re considering (especially if it's short-term) is legal.

 Selling your home to access tied-up equity is another possibility, particularly if you have an oversized mortgage payment or are no longer able to make mortgage payments.

 Remember, your home is an investment, the price of which is subject to appreciation and depreciation based on the overall real estate market.
 If real estate values have appreciated significantly in your area, realizing those gains by selling your investment could be prudent.

 If you have a 401(k) or IRA, tapping those assets may be an option, but only as a last resort and perhaps not even then.
-Through December 30, 2020, the CARES Act makes it possible to withdraw up to $100,000 from a 401(k) or IRA without triggering the 10% early withdrawal penalty.
+The CARES Act made it possible to withdraw up to $100,000 from a 401(k) or IRA through Dec.
+30, 2020 without triggering the 10% early withdrawal penalty.